er1chi/sshz/v0/README.md

 # sshz v0 — OpenTUI + Solid.js Proof of Concept

+NOTE: this is sloppity slop, desperately needs a re-(generate)write

+Unironically have a better impl in sesh, which will be brought over here with an improved ui, the full screen is unnecessary

 A minimal SSH host picker built with [OpenTUI](https://opentui.com) and Solid.js bindings.

 ## How it works